bluebanquise/bluebanquise/roles/CORE_hosts_file/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a basic /etc/hosts files.
+This role provides a basic /etc/hosts files.

 Instructions
 ^^^^^^^^^^^^